BetterDiscord/docs/docs/plugins/concepts/webpack.md

 ### searchExports

 You probably noticed in the example directly above that we used `{searchExports: true}`.
 This is an option available to all the Webpack APIs.
-It causes BetterDiscord to loop over all the exports of every module to see if they match your filter, rather than testing the whole module at once.
-This is used a lot in plugins when searching for objects, classes, and instantiations, since patching with the key is not crucial.
+It causes BetterDiscord to loop over all the exports of every module to see if they match your filter rather than testing the whole module at once.
+This is used a lot in plugins when searching for objects, classes, and instantiations since patching with the key is not crucial.